sagarkarn/yii1-extension/README.md

 ### Smart Autocomplete

 - **View Path Autocomplete**: Intelligent suggestions for view names in `render()` and `renderPartial()` with dot notation path insertion
+  - Automatically updates when view files are added, removed, or renamed (no extension reload needed)
 - **Import Autocomplete**: Context-aware suggestions for `Yii::import()` paths
 - **Validation Rule Autocomplete**: Quick suggestions for validation rule types and model attributes